Josephcc2/Custom-Architecture/README.md

 Built-in support exists for `OpenAI`, `Anthropic`, and `xAI`.
 Support for other providers (e.g. Gemini) can be added in `clients.py`.

 ### `layers.py`
-Defines the pipeline and the voting configuration.
-Three things live at the top of this file:
+Defines the pipeline.
+Two things live at the top of this file:

 - **`topic`** — the subject the pipeline works on (used inside layer prompts).
 - **`goal`** — a plain English description of what the final output must satisfy for the vote to pass.
-- **`vote_config`** — a dict controlling how the post-run vote behaves (see Voting System below).
 - **`layers`** — the ordered list of `Layer` objects that make up the pipeline.

 ### Layer Parameters